How to distinguish between fraud and errorputri

 - Fake invoice

-Culture, company size, operational complexity, business changes have a significant influence on potential irregularities.
+Culture, company size, operational complexity, and business changes have a significant influence on potential irregularities.
 For example, the transition of payment methods from manual to digital is very vulnerable to fraud and errors.

 However, this example can also be simulated as a fraud.
 It is possible that the irregularity in the retail financial statements was initially stated as an error by the auditor.
 However, the company unexpectedly went bankrupt and it was found that the company’s cashiers were involved in the inventory theft.
 Then, the auditor was penalized and the case was declared as a fraud.